 - Original title: In nome della legge

 - Why to watch: First post war Italian mafia film

 - Platform: RaiPlay (streaming platform of the Italian state broadcaster)

-First Italian film to speak explicitly about the Mafia after WW2.
-The story, also written by Federico Fellini, is about a young magistrate sent to a small town inn Sicily. to fight against various social injustices.
+This is the first Italian film to speak explicitly about the Mafia after WW2.
+The story, also written by Federico Fellini, is about a young magistrate sent to a small town in Sicily to fight against various social injustices.
 His zeal will lead him to clash with the Mafia.
 All this surrounded by a reality omertosa and strongly distrustful that does nothing but hinder his work.